What is the Patient Experience?

 Access to Care for Chronic Care Patients

 Access to healthcare for patients with chronic conditions can be a major concern.
 While there have been some changes, as we previously mentioned, to improve insurance coverage for those with preexisting conditions, advancements are still needed.
 Recently there has been plenty of news coverage about the rising cost of insulin (Kumok, 2021).
-Insulin is a necessity for the approximately 1.6 million Americans with Type 1 diabetes who need the drug (Centers for Disease Control and Prevention, 2020).
+Insulin is a necessity for the approximately 1.4 million American adults who reported having type 1 diabetes and using the drug (Centers for Disease Control and Prevention, 2020).
 Because of these increases, many patients are sadly rationing this life-saving medication.

 Access to care goes beyond being able to make an appointment and see a doctor.
 The need for health equity includes ongoing treatments, such as dialysis, chemo or other infusion treatments over a set period of time, or lifelong medicines, such as insulin.
 When it’s hard to receive care or